-The Bank has four service offices in Georgia as of 31 December 2021.
+The Bank has four service offices in Georgia as of 31 December 2022.
 The Bank's registered legal address is 37M, Ilia Chavchavadze Avenue, 0179, Tbilisi, Georgia.

-As at 31 December 2021, the Bank's 100% owner was OJSC PASHA Bank (the "Parent").
-As at 31 December 2021, the Bank is ultimately owned by Mrs. Leyla Aliyeva (34.91%), Mrs. Arzu Aliyeva (34.91%) and Mr. Arif Pashayev (19.49%) and Mr. Jamal Pashayev (10.69%), who exercise joint control over the Bank.
+As at 31 December 2022, the Bank's 100% owner was OJSC PASHA Bank (the "Parent").
+As at 31 December 2022, the Bank is ultimately owned by Mrs. Leyla Aliyeva (34.91%), Mrs. Arzu Aliyeva (34.91%) and Mr. Arif Pashayev (19.49%) and Mr. Jamal Pashayev (10.69%), who exercise joint control over the Bank.

-The Bank's total authorized share capital is divided into 103,000,000 (one hundred and three million) common shares.
-Nominal value per share is GEL 1.00 (one Georgian Lari).
-Each common share entitles one vote to its owner at the General Meeting of Shareholders.
+The allocated capital of the Bank is divided into 129 000 000 (one hundred and twenty-nine million) ordinary shares.
+The nominal value of one ordinary share is 1.00 (one) GEL.
+Each ordinary share at the General Meeting of Shareholders of the Bank entitles its holder to one vote.
 The Bank is a subsidiary bank.
-As of December 31, 2021, 100% of the shares emitted by the Bank was solely owned by OJSC PASHA Bank.
+As of December 31, 2022, 100% of the shares emitted by the Bank was solely owned by OJSC PASHA Bank.

-During the reporting period, there were no changes in the Bank's capital and the shareholder structure.
+During the reporting period, there were no changes in the Bank's shareholder structure.
 Information on the type of income received from JSC PASHA Bank Georgia by shareholder or beneficiary owner is provided below:

 In GEL thousands'

 OJSC PASHA Bank Azerbaijan PASHA Holding Companies

-2021
+2022

-Fee and commissions 2 5
+Fee and commissions 2 1

-Interest on amounts borrowed from credit institutions 21 711
+Interest on amounts borrowed from credit institutions 35 567

-Interest on subordinated debt 816 816
+Interest on subordinated debt 739 739